 The IPA (international phonetic alphabet), also known as the NATO phonetic alphabet, has been traditionally used to transmit messages over the radio.
 You might have come across this cipher in movies, where pilots in fighter planes or helicopters communicate with each other using the IPA.

 Here, each letter is assigned a word.
 For example, A is Alpha, B is Bravo, C is Charlie, and so on.
 When your child wants to say a particular word, they will have to use the IPA, and you have to figure out what the word is.
 For example, for BAT, they will have to say Bravo Alpha Tango.
+You can create brainteasers or riddles and ask your child to decode them.

 4. Tap code